Famous Tay Salmon Pools

 A Special River Tay Salmon Beat & Ghillie

-Glendelvine water is truly something else and still frequently produces salmon in the 30lbs class due to the highly experienced and 'in the know' head ghillie Steve McIrvine who's fished the beat since boyhood.
+Glendelvine water is truly something else to fish and still frequently produces salmon in the 30lbs class due to the highly experienced and 'in the know' head ghillie Steve McIrvine who has fished this beat since boyhood.
 Steve's been the head ghillie there for some 25 years and if you want to study the form of a true Tay boatman and how they operate then he's definitely one of a few true craftsmen operating on the Tay these days.
 Talk about having the nose of an otter!!

 The Old Iron Glendelvine Bridge